amartyasd/amartyasd.github.io/_pages/blog.md

 ---
-layout: archive
-title: "Blog"
-permalink: /blog/
+permalink: /
+title: "(Higher)Categorical Musings"
+excerpt: "Blog"
 author_profile: true
 redirect_from:
+  - /blog/
-  - /blog
+  - /blog.html
 ---
 This part of the site is currently work in progress.